-Pennington has a wider variety of grass seed options for different purposes and environments than Scotts.
+Pennington has a wider variety of grass seeding options for different purposes and environments than Scotts.

-The company’s basic seed product lines include Smart Seed and Lawn Booster.
-According to Pennington, Smart Seed uses 30 percent less water, which makes it an ideal option in areas that experience drought.
+The company’s basic seed product lines include Basics Grass Seed, Smart Seed and Lawn Booster.
+According to Pennington, Smart Seeds use 30 percent less water, which means that it is quite drought resistant making it an ideal option in areas that experience droughts frequently.

-Smart Seed comes for cool and warm-season grass types, including tall fescue, fine fescue and red fescue grass, ryegrass and Kentucky Bluegrass.
+Smart Seed comes for cool season grasses and warm-season grass types, including tall fescue, fine fescue and red fescue grass, perennial ryegrass and Kentucky Bluegrass.
 The common tall fescue is especially economical and popular among gardeners.

 What Does Pennington Do Best?

-Pennington is a great option in grass seed, because it generally offers more seed per pound in grass seed mixes.
+Pennington is a great option in grass seeds, because it generally offers two times more seed per pound in grass seed mixes.